- Some states are considering requiring flu vaccinations this fall.

 - New Jersey and Vermont are also considering a similar requirement.

-As COVID death tolls in the United States continues to rise and the economic impacts of the uncontained pandemic continue to harm schools, businesses, and households, many states are considering requiring flu vaccinations this fall.
+As COVID death tolls in the United States continues to rise and the economic impacts of the uncontained pandemic continue to harm schools, businesses, and households, many states are considering mandatory flu vaccines this fall.
 Which states may require flu vaccines this fall?

 The Massachusetts Department of Public Health recommends an annual influenza vaccine for anyone older than six months.
 In August, the Commonwealth announced that a flu vaccine is now required for all students enrolled in child care, pre-K, K-12, and post-secondary institutions.
 Massachusetts has said the requirement is a crucial step to reduce flu-related illness and the overall impact of respiratory illness during the coronavirus pandemic.